akunna1/End-Times-Counterfeit/README.md

 ```

 3️⃣ **Add your Firebase and Contentful configs:**
-Edit `firebase/config.ts` and add your Contentful keys.
+Update `firebase/config.ts` and your Contentful API keys for the homepage resources.

 4️⃣ **Run the dev server:**